janmarkuslanger/workout/src/core/README.md

 - pause(): It should be possible to pause a workout
 - nextExercise(): Go to the next exercise
 - previousExercise(): Go to the previous exercise

+# Models

+**Workout**

+This is the interface for the main component workout.
+It is the only component with method to handle the workout.

+Attributes:
+- name: Descripes the name of a workout
+- rounds: Every workout has n rounds

 **Round**